xiaoyeye/CNNC/README.md

 #######################OUTPUT

-#it will generate three cross_Validation folder 'YYYYY', in which 'keras_cnn_trained_model_shallow.h5' is the final trained model
+#it will generate three cross_Validation folder 'YYYYY', in which 'keras_cnn_trained_model_shallow.h5' is the  trained model

 # step4, use train_with_labels_wholedatax.py to train a new model with whole data;